Zilliqa/hardhat-scilla-plugin/README.md

 import "hardhat-scilla-plugin";
 ```

+## Running Scilla

 You need to have `scilla-fmt` binary from the [Scilla project](https://github.com/Zilliqa/scilla/).
 It's used to parse scilla contracts and to provide better user experience while working with the plugin.

+If you want to use the `scilla-checker` task you will also need the `scilla-checker` binary.

+By default, we pull these from the `zilliqa/scilla` container in docker hub, using Scilla v0.13.3, but if you want to run them from your local machine, you can set the `USE_NATIVE_SCILLA` environment variable to run them from your `PATH`.
+If want to run `scilla-checker` with `USE_NATIVE_SCILLA` set, you will need to give the `-libDir` argument to tell it where to find the Scilla standard library.

 ## Tasks

 This plugin adds the _scilla-check_ task to Hardhat: